cmars/ssh-import-id/README.md

 Installing
 ----------

-ssh-import-id can be installed pretty much anywhere with a recent version of pip:
+ssh-import-id can be installed on Python >= 2.6 with a recent version of pip:

 	$ pip install ssh-import-id